Query Processing on Tensor Computation Runtimes: Introduction

-We argue that the best path forward for DBMS builders targeting analytic workloads is to embrace this tectonic shift, and take advantage of the groundswell of new hardware and software targeting AI workloads.
-To demonstrate the viability of this idea, we prototype a new query processor which runs atop tensor computation runtimes (TCRs) such as PyTorch, TVM, and ONNX Runtime~\cite{onnx-runtime}.
-We call our prototype \emph{Tensor Query Processor} (\system).
-To the best of our knowledge, \system is the first query processor on TCRs.
+We argue that the best path forward for analytical DBMSs is to embrace this tectonic shift and take advantage of the groundswell of new hardware and software targeting AI workloads.
+To demonstrate the viability of this idea, we propose and prototype a new query processor which runs SQL queries atop tensor computation runtimes (TCRs) such as PyTorch, TVM, and ONNX Runtime~\cite{onnx-runtime}.
+We name our prototype \emph{Tensor Query Processor} (\system). \system transforms a SQL query into a tensor program and executes it on TCRs.
+To our knowledge, \system is the first query processor built atop TCRs.
 Careful architectural and algorithmic design enables \system to: (1) deliver significant \emph{performance} improvements over popular CPU-based data systems, and match or outperform custom-built solutions for GPUs; (2) demonstrate \emph{portability} across a wide range of target hardware and software platforms; and (3) achieve all the above with \emph{parsimonious} and sustainable \emph{engineering effort}.

-The above might appear surprising as specialized hardware accelerators are notoriously hard to program, requiring lots of customization to extract the best performance.
-Furthermore, their programming abstractions differ sufficiently to make our stated goals of \emph{performance, portability, and parsimonious engineering effort} seemingly hard to reconcile.
-The key insight is to focus on a compilation layer and novel algorithms, which can map the classical database abstraction to the prevalent one in machine learning (ML), i.e., \emph{mapping relational algebra to tensor computation}.
+The above might appear surprising as specialized hardware accelerators are notoriously hard to program, requiring much customization to extract the best performance.
+Furthermore, their programming abstractions differ sufficiently to make our goals of \emph{performance} (G1), \emph{portability} (G2), and \emph{parsimonious engineering effort} (G3) seemingly hard to reconcile.
+However, the key is a compilation layer and a set of novel algorithms, which can map the classical database abstraction to the prevalent one in machine learning (ML), i.e., \emph{mapping relational algebra to tensor computations}.
 This allows us to free-ride on existing labor-intensive efforts from the ML community to port and optimize TCRs across all the new specialized hardware platforms.
-The initial performance results are encouraging: \system is able to match and even outperform open-source GPU databases in terms of query execution time.
-Over CPU, \system outperforms Spark~\cite{spark}, while it is comparable to state-of-the-art vectorized engines such as DuckDB~\cite{duckdb} for several queries.
-When ML and SQL queries are used in concert, \system is able to provide end-to-end acceleration for up to 5$\times$ speedup over CPU baselines.
+The initial performance results are encouraging.
+On GPU, \system is able to outperform open-source GPU databases in terms of query execution time.
+On CPU, \system outperforms Spark~\cite{spark}, and it is comparable to a state-of-the-art vectorized engine, DuckDB~\cite{duckdb}, for several queries.
+Furthermore, when ML and SQL queries are used in concert, \system is able to provide end-to-end acceleration for a 9$\times$ speedup over CPU baselines.